Spread betting in sports is a way to bet on how close a game will be, not just who wins or loses.

 Key Takeaways

-The favorite team is assigned a minus sign followed by a number, indicating how many points they must win to cover the spread.
+The favorite gets a minus (-) sign, showing how many points they must win by.

 Example: